How to use our new language charts right now

 Expressive and Interpretive Language Charts

-In the Language Charts, the four individual language domains (listening, reading, speaking and writing) are consolidated into two modes of communication: interpretive and expressive.
-The interpretive mode encompasses listening, reading and viewing.
-The expressive mode encompasses speaking, writing and representing.
+In the Language Charts, the four individual language domains—listening, reading, speaking, and writing—are consolidated into two modes of communication: interpretive and expressive.
+The interpretive mode encompasses listening, reading, and viewing, while the expressive mode includes speaking, writing, and representing.

 Get Started Now